cobra85ec/MongooseOS-GUI/README.md

 ## Installtion
   1. Create a folder "gui" in you Applications Root-Directory and copy GUI-Files into.
   2. Enable Mongoose-OSs Webserver and set Document-Root to "/gui"
-  3. Now create an extra Filesystem on your ESP for the files
+  3. Now create an extra Filesystem on your ESP for the files (in some cases it is necessary to run *mos flash --esp-erase-chip* before creating the file system)

   #### ESP8266
   ```bash